RamitSharma991/SwiftUI/README.md

 </p>

 <p>
-In this bundle i have worked on swiftUI and its many characterstics.
+In this bundle i have learnt and worked on swiftUI and its many characterstics.
 All these features are usd in various projects in this bundle.
 The features used are given as follows:
 </p>